jspw/Easy-ClassRoom/README.md

 # Easy-Classroom

-**Easy Classroom** is a  web service that aims to simplify creating, distributing, and grading assignments, attendence,results and events in a paperless way.
+**Easy Classroom** is a  web service that aims to simplify creating, distributing, and grading assignments, attendence, results and events in a paperless way.
 The primary purpose of **Easy Classroom** is to streamline the process of sharing files between teachers and students of **SUST**.

-In the **Easy Classroom** students can get the
+In the **Easy Classroom** students can get the:
 - Detail information of assignments,
-- results of theirs class tests / term tests,
+- Results of theirs class-tests/term-tests,
 - Exam dates and important events
-- Attendence marks etc
+- Attendence marks e.t.c.